 To be considered for federal financial aid, federal regulations require that you must be admitted to Park University as a degree-seeking student.
 Please check with the Office of Admissions or your Campus Center to ensure you have been admitted into a degree program.

 - Complete the Free Application for Federal Student Aid (FAFSA)

 The Free Application for Federal Student Aid (FAFSA) is the financial aid application required.
 You can always call the Federal Financial Aid number for assistance at 1-800-433-3243.

 Park University suggests that you submit the FAFSA as soon as possible after January 1 and no later than May 1 for the Fall term.
 (Do not submit the FAFSA before January 1).
 Park University Title IV School Code is 002498 and must be used when completing Step Six of the FAFSA.

 Federal sources of financial aid require that you be enrolled at least half time, with the exception of Pell grant which may be paid to a student who is enrolled less than half-time at certain levels of EFC (expected family contribution).
 Some Park University funding requires full-time enrollment to be eligible.

 Fax: (816) 584-2512

-After Park receives your processed FAFSA , our financial aid specialists calculate your financial need using the information from your Student Aid Report (SAR), and your Request For Financial Aid (RFA).
+After Park receives your processed FAFSA , our financial aid specialists calculate your financial need using the information from your Student Aid Report (SAR).
 Following this, an official electronic award notification will be generated and emailed to your Park e-mail address.
 Financial aid packaging is done daily and electronic award notifications are generated as files are completed in date order.